JetBrains/kotlin-web-site/docs/reference/generics.md

 # Generic functions

 Not only classes can have type parameters.
 Functions can, too.
-Usually, one places the type parameters in angle brackets **after** the name of the function:
+Usually, we place the type parameters in angle brackets **after** the name of the function:

 ``` kotlin
 fun singletonList<T>(item : T) : List<T> {